nadav0912/RPS-hit-rep/README.md

 1. **Open Your IDE with Admin Privileges**
    - Use **VS Code** or any other IDE.
    - Ensure it is launched with administrator rights for proper setup(Neccecary for python install).
+   - Make sure you're in the main folder of the project

 2. **Run the `setup_environment.cmd` File**
    - This script performs the following tasks: